• Instagram

 Here to end:

-• Practical steps via Zoom
+• Practical sessions via Zoom

-• Some types of exam via Zoom
+• Certain types of exams via Zoom

 • Total lack of campus-based teaching